vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * Ability for an operator to export secrets (*by providing a public key*), to use in other workflows.
-* Enhancements to template transformations.
-* Better, machine-readable logs.
-* Also, better audit logs.
 * More documentation updates.
+* More flexibility in SPIFFEID validation.
+* Increased stability.
+* Lots of documentation updates, especially around security and production setup.
-* Enabling automated tests and static code analysis.
+* Static code analysis.
-* Preventing log tampering.
-* Performance improvements on the website.
+* Website enhancement: Versioned snapshots of the documentation.
+* Option for **VSecM** to run in-memory; without having to rely on any backing store.
+* Security: Ability to lock VSecM Safe.

 ### VSecM v0.23.0 (*codename: Cassiopeia*)

-**Oct 10, 2023 – Nov 6, 2023**
+**Feb 01, 2024 – Feb 28, 2024**

 This iteration will be focused on improving how **VMware Secrets Manager** logs and reports errors.
 We will also focus on improving the performance of the